wilsonng234/Simple-Search-Engine/report.md

 ## Query Processing

-The query will be tokenized and extract the normalWords and phraseWords.
-The phraseWords are quoted terms and the normalWords are uni-grams that include both the quoted terms and the unquoted terms.
+The query will be tokenized and be used to extract the normalWords and phraseWords.
+The phraseWords are quoted terms quoted by `"` and the normalWords are uni-grams that include both the quoted terms and the unquoted terms.
+For example: query `"test page` will be parsed as `phraseWords: ["test page"], normalWords: ["test", "page"]`.

 The query will be processed in the following steps:

 1. Extract normal words:
     - The normal words will be tokenized
     - The normal words will remove the leading and trailing punctuations
     - The normal words will be stemmed by the Porter Stemmer
-    - The normal words will remove the stop words using the [stop word list](src/main/resources/static/stopwords.txt)
+    - The normal words will remove the stop words using the stemmed [stop word list](src/main/resources/static/stopwords.txt)
 2. Extract phrase words:
     - The phrase words will be extracted by parsing the quoted terms
     - The phrase words will be tokenized
     - The phrase words will remove the leading and trailing punctuations
     - The phrase words will be stemmed by the Porter Stemmer
-    - The phrase words will not remove the stop words to follow the crawler nGrams extraction strategy
+    - The phrase words will not remove the stop words to follow the crawler's nGram extraction strategy
     - The phrase words will be joined by space to form the phrase and try to match the words in the `words` collection

 The query vector will be formed by the frequency of normal words and phrase words.
 For normal words, each word frequency will contribute to a weight of 1 to the query vector.
 For phrase words, each phrase word frequency will contribute to a weight of 10 to the query vector.
+Therefore, if the phrase is both the title and a phrase word, it will contribute to a score of 10\*10 times more than comparing to a normal word in the body.
 This will be illustrated in the following code example:

 ```java